 Tenants will be relieved to learn that the Bill provides ongoing (albeit more limited) protection for certain debts which accrued during periods of coronavirus-related closure.
 This “protected rent debt” will be ringfenced to prevent landlord enforcement action.
 However, this protection is much more limited in nature - “protected rent debt” is strictly limited to rents which fell due when different types of business were forced to close between 21 March 2020 and 18 July 2021 (in England) or 7 August 2021 (in Wales).
 A summary of all the ring-fenced periods are set out in Annex A of the Practice Code, which accompanies the new legislation; for non-essential retailers in England the relevant period ended sooner on 12 April 2021, when non-essential retail was allowed to re-open.

 What does this mean for landlords?

-Once the Bill is in force (expected to be 25 March 2022), a six month moratorium period will come into effect preventing forfeiture, winding-up, CRAR, and drawing on rent deposits for protected rent debts.
-Any debt proceedings can also be stayed until the arbitration has run its course.
+When the Bill comes into force (expected to be 25 March 2022), there will be a new six month moratorium period preventing forfeiture, winding-up, CRAR, and drawing on rent deposits for protected rent debts only.
+Any ongoing debt proceedings in relation to protected rent debt can also be stayed until the arbitration has run its course.

-This article was first published in CoStar and can be read online here.
+This article was first published on Property Investor News and can be accessed here.